 - No External Sharing or Viewing (Classic Stream)

-Microsoft Stream does not offer external sharing or public viewing.
-Video use is no longer limited to a company’s internal workforce, and this is where Microsoft Stream falls short.
-Organizations now increasingly need to give external access to partners, investors, third-party contributors and even customers, an option that is not available in Microsoft Stream since it only allows internal content viewing and sharing.
-This problem, however, is addressed in the New Stream.
+Microsoft Stream Classic does not offer external sharing or public viewing.
+Video use is not only limited to a company’s internal workforce.
+Organizations need to give external access to partners, investors, third-party contributors and even customers, an option that is not available in Microsoft Stream since it only allows internal content viewing and sharing.
+This problem, however, is addressed in the newer version.

 However, video platforms like VIDIZMO can provide secure external stakeholder access to specific videos or dedicated portals for public access or viewing by specific third parties.
-For instance, VIDIZMO can share marketing videos on a company’s website and social media channels for viewing by customers, prospects, etc. by making them available for public viewing.
-Similarly, any CEO broadcasts could also be sent to investors, partners or other stakeholders by giving them external viewing access.
+For instance, VIDIZMO can be used to share marketing videos on a company’s website and social media channels for viewing by customers, prospects, etc. Similarly, any CEO broadcasts could also be sent to investors, partners or other stakeholders by giving them external viewing access.

 Within external access too, VIDIZMO provides several options, ranging from YouTube-like public access, password-protected videos in end-to-end encrypted formats, or a dedicated external YouTube-like portal with third-party username and password credentials.